Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 - **My partnership:** I send the at-home test kits to a CLIA-certified lab to stay compliant with testing regulations.

-- **Your partnership:** By sourcing custom hormone treatments from them, you avoid violating pharmacy compounding laws.
+- **My partnership:** By sourcing custom hormone treatments from them, you avoid violating pharmacy compounding laws.
+-
-- Prescribing medication across state lines or diagnosing patients requires valid medical licenses and HIPAA-compliant platforms.
+why this is necessary: Prescribing medication across state lines or diagnosing patients requires valid medical licenses and HIPAA-compliant platforms.

 By securing partnerships with 503A pharmacies, licensed telehealth
 providers, and CLIA-certified labs — and pursuing HIPAA-compliant